1999AAKASH/OIBSIP/README.md

-# OIBSIP This is a html code for calculator using JS for calculations.
+This is a html code for calculator using JS for calculations of LEVEL 1 TASK1.